rh-cssre/glitchtip-backend/README.md

 - A modern development environment with Python 3 and Django 3.2.
 - Simplicity over features.
 We use Postgres to store error data.
 Our code base is a fraction of the size of Sentry and looks like a typical Django app.
 We leverage existing open source Django ecosystem apps whenever possible.
 - Respects your privacy.
 No massive JS bundles.
 No invasive tracking.
 No third party spying.
-Our marketing site only the privacy-focused Plausible analytics.
+Our marketing site runs the privacy-focused Plausible analytics.
 Self hosted GlitchTip will never report home.
 We will never know if you run it yourself.
 - Commitment to open source.
 We use open source tools like GitLab whenever possible.
 With our MIT license, you can use